lejlakasum/PersonalPage/README.md

 # PersonalPage

-Practicing html css, and bootstrap.
+Practicing html5 css3, and bootstrap.
 Page is not finished!